 pip3 install pyinstalleror through installing Auto PY to EXE.

 - Consider bundling on Windows 7 and then testing on Windows 10.
 Otherwise, you might have to deal with some Windows dependencies.
-If you are using Windows 10, you might need to download the unreleased version of PyInstaller using:

 - To use PyInstaller, specify the Python file name and the argument